 The pool is open until late night.
 We did night swim, but it was cold then and the surrounding area was nothing but darkness.

 Meanwhile, the plunge pool is located in the kubo area.
-It’s small and just enough if you’re looking to cool yourself down, but we prefer to swim so we just spent a little time here and took pictures.
+It’s small and just enough if you’re looking to cool yourself down.
+We just spent a little time here and took pictures.

 Narra Hill does not have a restaurant, but they do offer to prepare meals for you.